polyaxon/polyaxon/site/docs/guides/best-practices-for-deploying-polyaxon.md

 For our tracking API, Polyaxon respect a setting to [disable calls to the APIs](/docs/experimentation/tracking/#disabling-polyaxon-tracking-without-changing-the-code).

-We are also in the process of providing Local Runs for Polyaxon, where user will be able to generate dockerfiles locally, run them, and track the result similar to the in-cluster behaviour.
+We are also in the process of providing Local Runs for Polyaxon, where the user will be able to generate dockerfiles locally, run them, and track the result similar to the in-cluster behavior.